 - Listen for weather updates on the local radio and television stations.
 Do not trust rumours and stay tuned to the latest information. - Check your disaster supplies kit.
-Obtain any needed items. - Refill prescriptions.
-Maintain at least a two-week supply during the hurricane season. - Clear yard of potential flying debris.
-E.g. patio furniture, potted plants, bicycles, and trash cans. - Clean containers for drinking water and bathtubs for storing clean water.
+Replenish items as needed. - Refill prescriptions.
+Maintain at least a two-week supply during the hurricane season. - Clear surroundings of potential flying debris.
+E.g., patio furniture, potted plants, bicycles, and trash cans. - Clean containers for drinking water and bathtubs for storing clean water.
 Plan on three gallons per person, per day for all uses. - Protect your windows and glass doors.
 If shutters have not been installed, you may also use pre-cut plywood.
-NOTE: tape does not prevent windows from breaking, so taping windows is not recommended. - Fill your car's gas tank and check oil, water and tires.
-Remember that gas pumps do not operate without electricity. - If you own a boat, secure it early. - Owners of swimming pools should leave them filled and superchlorinated. (cover the filtration system) - Get cash.
+Tape does not prevent windows from breaking, taping windows is not recommended. - Fill your car's gas tank and check oil, water and tires.
+Remember that gas pumps do not operate without electricity. - If you own a boat, secure it early. - Owners of swimming pools should leave them filled and superchlorinated. (cover the filtration system) - Get cash, preferably in denominations of \$20.00 or less.
 Banks and ATMs will not be in operation without electricity and few stores will be able to accept credit cards, debit cards or personal checks. - Always have some form of personal identification on your person ID Card, Driver's Licence or Passport.